Hong Kong International Airport

 Public transport in Hong Kong is excellent so car rental is not advised.

 Taxis are available from the taxi pick-up area in front of the arrivals hall.
 Red taxis drive to central Hong Kong, green taxis service the New Territories, and blue taxis drive to Lantau Island.
-A taxi to the centre of Hong Kong costs about HK$300 to HK$350.
+A taxi to the centre of Hong Kong costs about HK$300.

 Transfer between terminals

 Airport facilities include banks, ATMs, currency exchange offices, a post office, beauty salon, a children's play area, showers, restaurants, shops (including duty-free), disabled facilities, cinemas, a golf course, conference and business services and tourist information desks.

 HK$120 (over 12 years of age).